Shashwat-Sahu/Video-Calling-with-transcript/README.md

-# Microsoft Teams Clone
+# Transcript Generation in Video Call
-Hey Code geek, welcome to my project 'Microsoft Teams Clone'.
-It was under the challenge of Engage Mentorship program 2021 by Microsoft.
-Its been a great journey and quite insightful too.
+Hey Code geek, welcome to my project 'Transcript generate in video call'.
+It was a great journey to build such great project with everyone.
+We beleived that many deaf people require engagement in these video calls , so my feature will defenitely help in it.
+Apart from this , it can also be used as minutes of the meeting.
 <br/>
-Challenge was basically about connecting two people on teams via video calling.
+Challenge was basically about generating transcript and connecting two people on teams via video calling.
 On above of that I incorporated following features:
 * [Join or Create Room](#create-room)
 * [Group Video Calling](#meeting)
 * [Meeting Chat (inside meeting)](#meeting-chats)